Sunlenca® (lenacapavir)

 bThe denominator was the number of participants with non-missing HIV-1 RNA values at each time point.

-Overall, CD4 count increased from BL by a mean (95% CI) of 164 cells/mcL at Week 156.
+Overall, CD4 count increased by a mean (95% CI) of 164 cells/mcL from BL to Week 156.
 At Week 156, the proportion of participants with CD4 counts <50 cells/mcL decreased from 24% of participants at BL to 2%, and the proportion of participants with CD4 counts <200 cells/mcL decreased from 64% to 22% (Figure 3).

 Figure 3